Wonder0xWeird/bitcoin-payment-system/README.md

 - [bitcoinjs-lib](https://github.com/bitcoinjs/bitcoinjs-lib) for Bitcoin operations
 - [Next.js](https://nextjs.org/) for the amazing framework
 - Bitcoin community for the standards and protocols
+- Cursor and Claude 4.0 Sonnet as cognitive collaborators

 ---